The Black List: Vol. 3

 The parents' guide to what's in this TV show.

-Parents need to know that the third installment in this inspirational documentary project -- which profiles and celebrates iconic African Americans -- offers positive and constructive messages about the black experience in the United States.
+Parents need to know that The Black List: Vol. 3 is the third installment in this inspirational documentary project -- which profiles and celebrates iconic African Americans -- offers positive and constructive messages about the black experience in the United States.
 It also touches on some strong issues -- like racial discrimination, homosexuality, and AIDS.
 There's some occasional unbleeped profanity (including "piss," "s--t," and "f--k"), and some verbal and visual references to smoking.
 The epithet "coon" is heard, but it's used within the context of understanding and reclaiming its meaning for the African-American community.

 THE BLACK LIST: VOL. 3 is the next installment in "The Black List Project," a series of documentaries that collects and preserves the oral histories of prominent African-American achievers.
 Interviews with model/entrepreneur Beverly Johnson, singer John Legend, Precious director Lee Daniels, United Negro College Fund president Michael Lomax, BET CEO Debra L. Lee, and actors Hill Harper, LaTanya Richardson, and Whoopi Goldberg offer powerful personal insights into what it means to be black in America today.
 The film also explores the various ways that these prominent members of the African-American community have overcome obstacles to achieve their goals and calls attention to some of the mentors that helped them get there.